Influence of a mass transfer stability criterion on double white dwarf populations: Methods and input parameters

 \section{Methods and input parameters}

-We employ the rapid binary evolution code \textsf{BSE} \citep{hurley2000,hurley2002} to test the influence of mass transfer stability on the DWD populations.
-The single star models are based on the analytic formulae that approximate the star evolutions with a wide range of stellar mass and metallicity.
+We employed the rapid binary evolution code \textsf{BSE} \citep{hurley2000,hurley2002} to test the influence of mass transfer stability on the DWD populations.
+The single-star models are based on the analytic formulae that approximate the star evolutions with a wide range of stellar mass and metallicity.
 In this study, the initial stellar masses are adopted from $0.8M_\odot$ to $10M_\odot$, and the metallicity is set to be 0.02.
-The important inputs are described as follows.
+The most important inputs are described as follows.